 Please note: Volunteers will be working extensively with children.
-Baan Dada therefore requires a completed application form and one of the following from all applicants: a criminal record report or a referral letter from a long-term volunteer (past or present).
+Baan Dada therefore requires a completed application form and a criminal record report. on the rare occassion that a CRB cannot be provided, we will require a referral letter from a long-term volunteer (past or present).

 Baan Dada offers food and accommodation and asks for a small contribution of: